morphonets/pysnt/README.md

+# PySNT
-# PySNT: Python wrapper for SNT, the ImageJ framework  for Neuroanatomy
+Python wrapper for SNT, the ImageJ framework  for Neuroanatomy

 > ⚠️ This project remains experimental.
 Feedback welcome!